cosmos/ibc/ibc/4_IBC_USECASES.md

 ### Cross-chain fee payment

+#### Represenations

+Same as "fungible tokens" as above.

+#### Implementation

-An account holding assets on one chain can be used to pay fees on another chain by sending tokens to an account on the first chain controlled by the validator set of the second chain.
+An account holding assets on one chain can be used to pay fees on another chain by sending tokens to an account on the first chain controlled by the validator set of the second chain and including a proof that tokens were so sent (on the first chain) in the transaction submitted to the second chain.

 The funds can be periodically send back over the IBC connection from the first chain to the second chain for fee disbursement.

-### Involved zones
+#### Invariants

+Correct fees paid on one of two chains but not both.

 ## Interchain collateralization